- Declarations Violations Process

 3.B.
 This waiver applies only to infractions where the Board or Trustees has discretionary authority, not to those areas defined in the Association Covenants and Regulations (Exhibit B-2 of Association Declaration).

 3.C.
 The homeowner may appeal the policy to the Association in general.
-Provisions for changing the Association Covenants are stated in Section 13.1 of the Association Regulations (Exhibit B-2 of Association Declaration).
+Provisions for changing the Association Covenants are stated in Section 13.1 of the Association Regulations (Exhibit B-2 of the Association Declaration).

 3.D.
 An appeal to the Board of Trustees (as defined in Section 3) will not affect the timeline detailed in Section 2 of this policy.